How Email Marketing Helped Build a 7-Figure Dropshipping Store

 David: Yeah.
-So let’s dig into email because I totally agree that just kind of based on what we hear and what the conventional wisdom is, with dropshipping, maybe there’s a little bit less of an emphasis on retention, and therefore, a little bit less emphasis on email.
+So let’s dig into email marketing because I totally agree that just kind of based on what we hear and what the conventional wisdom is, with dropshipping, maybe there’s a little bit less of an emphasis on retention, and therefore, a little bit less emphasis on email marketing.
 This is a channel that, as you’ve said, has been huge for your business.
-You saw it with with the subscription box, then you kind of counter-intuitively, at least for the dropshipping world, you retained that.
-So what’s at the heart of the email list building and just the email operation in general?
-What’s the focus and how do you go about building that list?
+You saw it with the subscription box, then you kind of counter-intuitively, at least for the dropshipping world, you retained that.
+So what’s at the heart of the email marketing list building and just the email marketing operation in general?
+What’s the focus and how do you go about building that email marketing list?

 Mike: Yeah, because the customer acquisition cost or how much you pay to get a customer is the most expensive thing, generally, in a dropshipping business.
 You pay more on advertising revenue than you do on cost of goods or software or anything like that.
 So I think a big thing is to focus on, obviously, with ads, you get a purchase, but at bare minimum, you need to focus on getting an email, because then if you just at least get an email at the top of the funnel like that, when you’re paying for it, then you can really just remarket that for free.

-Yuliya: And the beauty of email marketing is that it’s so accessible for every dropshipper, as soon as you start, because there’s amazing apps like Klaviyo, which have flows already built in.
+Yuliya: And the beauty ofemail marketing is that it’s so accessible for every dropshipper, as soon as you start, because there are amazing apps like Klaviyo, which have flows already built-in.
 All you have to do is literally turn them on, they’re extremely conversion-driven and they work.
 So email marketing, it can sound intimidating, but it’s really so easy.
-Just use the automated flows, put your logo on it, and as time goes on, you can customize it and make it feel more like you.
+Just use the automated email marketing flows, put your logo on it, and as time goes on, you can customize it and make it feel more like you.
 But I say, get started with email marketing right away because it’s just amazing to nurture your customers.

 Mike: Yeah.
 We see just from abandoned cart emails right now.
 We have it pretty well optimized, but we retain 10% of abandoned carts, we convert them into purchases.